JerBouma/FinanceToolkit/README.md

 > **Debt as % of GDP**

-General government debt -to -GDP ratio measures the gross debt of the general government as a percentage of GDP.
+General government debt-to-GDP ratio measures the gross debt of the general government as a percentage of GDP.
 It is a key indicator for the sustainability of government finance.
 Debt is calculated as the sum of the following liability categories (as applicable): currency and deposits; debt securities, loans; insurance, pensions and standardised guarantee schemes, and other accounts payable.
 Changes in government debt over time primarily reflect the impact of past government deficits.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_government_statistics).

 > **Financial Wealth as % of GDP**